What is a personal budget?

 How will we know how you have spent your personal budget?

 Your needs will be reviewed regularly by us to make sure that you are achieving the goals or outcomes that you identified in your support plan.

 Depending on your income and savings, you may have to make a financial contribution to your social care support.

-We will carry out a financial assessment before your personal budget is worked out to let you know the maximum you will have to pay.
-You can find out more on the financial assessment page.
+We will carry out a financial assessment before your personal budget is worked out, to let you know the maximum you will have to pay.
+View more information about financial assessments.